charlesthomas/charlesthomas.github.io/content/about.md

 {{< image src="me/mohawk.jpeg" alt="me from def con 23 with a green mohawk" >}}

-I'm currently a Release Engineer at Mezmo (formerly LogDNA),
+I'm currently a Platform Engineer at InfluxData

 [but I've worn many hats in my career. 🤠](https://github.com/charlesthomas/resume)